CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 ### Task 5 : Explore SharePoint

-1. Microsoft SharePoint  helps organizations share and manage content, knowledge, and applications to Empower team work, Quickly find information and Seamlessly collaborate across the organization.
+1. Microsoft SharePoint helps organizations share and manage content, knowledge, and applications to Empower teamwork, Quickly find information and seamlessly collaborate across the organization.

 1. Switch back to the office365 portal, from the  **App launcher** click on **All apps**.
 In the search bar search for **SharePoint**, from **Open context menu** click on **Open in new tab**.
 This will redirect you to the **SharePoint** web page.

 1. From the top of the SharePoint page, click **+ Create site**  option.

    ![](Images/img35.png)

 1. A site creation wizard will appear on the right-hand side of the screen.
 Based on your requirement you can select **Team site** or **Communication site**.
-For now select **Team site**.
+For now, select **Team site**.

    ![](Images/img36.png)

     - Provide a name for your site

-    - In Privacy settings section, choose either **Public - anyone in the organization can access this site** or **Private - only members can access this site** to control who has access to your site.
+    - In the Privacy settings section, choose either **Public - anyone in the organization can access this site** or **Private - only members can access this site** to control who has access to your site.

     -  Select a language for your site and click on **Next**